nus-cs2113-AY2324S2/tp/docs/DeveloperGuide.md

 * `execute`: Method to list out the products in the product list.
 * `sortListAccordingly`: Method to sort the list according to the products' PID, products' name or products' quantity.

-The following sequence diagram shows how an add operation works:
+The following sequence diagram shows how a list operation works, by calling `list`.
 <img src="images/ListCommandSequence.png" alt=""/>
 --------------------------------------------------------------------------------------------------------------------